-2017 PROPOSED SERVICE CHANGES
+2017 SERVICE CHANGES

-2017 Proposed Service Changes
+2017 Adopted Service Changes

-The draft 2017 Service Implementation Plan includes proposals to meet growing demand and deliver voter-approved projects.
-Two new peak-hour Sounder round trips are proposed on the busy south line.
-Additional investment in ST Express is proposed to improve schedule reliability and service quality.
-Changes to Link or Tacoma Link are not proposed.
-All proposed service changes in the 2017 Service Implementation Plan may be implemented administratively, as they do not meet the definition of a major service change.
+The 2017 Service Implementation Plan includes service changes to meet growing demand and deliver voterapproved projects.
+Two new peak-hour Sounder round trips will be implemented on the busy south line.
+Additional investment in ST Express will be added to improve schedule reliability and service quality.
+Changes to Link or Tacoma Link are not included.
+All service changes in the 2017 Service Implementation Plan may be implemented administratively, as they do not meet the definition of a major service change.
 Funding for the additional Sounder and ST Express service is included in the 2017 budget.
-In addition to a description of both proposed service changes, this section also includes estimated service statistics and estimated ridership by mode for 2017.
+In addition to a description of both service changes, this section also includes estimated service statistics and estimated ridership by mode for 2017.
 For ridership and service estimates through 2022, as well as a preliminary service plan, refer to the Five Year Service Outlook & Plan section of this document.

-PROPOSED SERVICE CHANGES
+ADOPTED SERVICE CHANGES